 - Initial lumpsum - Your investment's present value (PV).

-- Your goal - The future value of an annuity.
+- Your goal - The desired future (FV) value of your investment.

 - Expected rate of return - Annual nominal interest rate.